Last Updated: 18 Nov, 2024 Views: 2035

 Images provided by some websites may be labeled "no attribution required", or "public domain" (which also doesn't require an attribution).
-This is for copyright purposes, and it means you don't have to acknowledge the author if you want to use the image in your blog or website (or even published works like newletters and magazines) — you can just use it freely, without giving it a caption.
+This is for copyright purposes, and it means you don't have to acknowledge the author if you want to use the image in your blog or website (or even published works like newsletters and magazines) – you can just use it freely, without giving it a caption.

 However, in your assignments (and published academic papers), it is necessary to cite all of your sources whenever you use work that you did not create yourself.
 Part of academic integrity is making it clear when and where you have used someone else's work.
 If you did not create the image, then you need to make it clear that the image is not your own original work.
 This is why you need to cite your sources for images, even if they are listed as "no attribution required".